linea-it/lineaSSP/README.md

-# Linea Solar System Prediction (lineaSSP)
+# Linea Solar System Portal (lineaSSP)

-`lineaSSP` is a Python package designed to simplify interactions with the Solar System Prediction API.
+`lineaSSP` is a Python package designed to simplify interactions with the Solar System Portal API.
 The package allows users to retrieve and analyze data related to asteroids, their predictions, occultation events, and more.

 ## Features